Aizho/simple-personal-review-app/README.md

-# reviews_app
+# Simple Personal Reviews App

 A new Flutter project.
+Personal Review App is a mobile application that I made for myself to review a product that I want to rate with specific description.

+This is for education purpose

 ## Getting Started